-Coach Dan Haynes begins his first season as The Post Graduate A Team Head Coach and his second at Lee Academy.
-Coach Dan spent last year as an assistant to the A team and Head B Team Coach.
-Last season he helped guide the Pandas to a 15-2 record and a second place finish in the MASAID.
+Coach Dan Haynes begins his second season as The Post Graduate A Team Head Coach and his third at Lee Academy.
+Before being Head Coach, Coach Dan was an assistant to the A team and Head B Team Coach.
+In 2016-17 he helped guide the Pandas to a 15-2 record and a second place finish in the MASAID.

 Prior to Lee Academy, Coach Dan spent two seasons at Hartwick College in Oneonta, NY.
 Over those two seasons he helped Hartwick to two conference tournaments and one NCAA Tournament appearance.

 Coach Dan also spent two seasons coaching at SUNY Cobleskill in New York, where he was responsible for practice planning, individual player development, recruiting, and scouting.
 Over the course of the two seasons they earned one conference tournament appearance.

 Coach Dan graduated from Daniel Webster College in 2008, earning a Bachelor of Science in Sports Management.
 He played soccer, basketball, and baseball and was a team MVP and two-year captain.
 A graduate of Downsville Central School in New York ,Coach Dan was a part of three straight section championship teams which posted an 88-9 record over four seasons.
 He was named 2004 Walton Reporter Athlete of the Year.